Critical Incident Management

 2.1 The purpose of this procedure is to define the system used to meet the requirements of the above mentioned standards.

-3.1 The Campus Manager and Manager student and Academic Services (MASS) are responsible for implementation of this policy/procedure and to ensure that staff and students are aware of its contents and application.
+3.1 The Campus Manager and Student Services Coordinator are responsible for implementation of this policy/procedure and to ensure that staff and students are aware of its contents and application.

 4.1This policy applies to both domestic and international students.